Ratchaphon1412/EventHub/README.md

 ### For Event Owners:

 - Event owners are regular users who have logged in.
 They can create events and manage them.
-This means they have the ability to both create new events and handle existing ones.
+This means they have the ability to both create new events and handle existing ones..